“If you don’t have your own platform, you’ll always be at the mercy of promoting offerings through those who do.”

 The ability exists for restaurants to create their own platform and speak directly to their diners.
 Restaurants can choose their target market, reaching who they want, with the content they want, for much less than the cost of traditional advertising.

-Especially in today’s digital world—when every customer is a potential Yelp! or Facebook critic—managing your virtual aesthetic and maintaining online communication with your customers allows you to build a community of vocal supporters who will spread your craft and culture, affecting your restaurant’s reputation and earning you real-world patrons and profits.
+Especially in today’s digital world—when many customers are Instagram influencers or Yelp! critics—managing your virtual aesthetic and maintaining online communication with your customers allows you to build a community of vocal supporters who will spread your craft and culture, affecting your restaurant’s reputation and earning you real-world patrons and profits.